 When you upload an image via WordPress it will, by default, create three additional image files: a thumbnail, medium-sized and large-sized image.
 That is useful, as it enables your WordPress install to serve relatively small images (which makes web pages load faster).
 It also means that you don’t have to worry about the size of the original image you upload.

 Uploading really large images does mean, however, that you are wasting disk space.
-It is best practice to optimise images before you upload them, for instance by cropping and/or resizing them.
+The original images are stored on the server, even if they are not used.
+It is therefore best practice to optimise images before you upload them, for instance by cropping and/or resizing them.

-You can see the size of databases on cPanel’s Databases interface.
-If you got a large database then you can check the size of individual tables via phpMyAdmin.
+You can see the size of databases via cPanel’s Databases interface, and if you got a large database then you can check the size of individual tables via phpMyAdmin.
 If you click on the database name in the left-hand pane you get an overview of all tables.
 The last two columns show the Size and Overhead.
 You can click on the header to sort the tables.
-For instance, clicking on the Size header will sort the tables by size.
+For instance, clicking on the Size header sorts the tables by size.

 Troubleshooting disk space issues can be tricky.
 If you are not quite sure how to deal with a disk space issue, please do contact us.